tetratelabs/istio-distro.io/content/en/getmesh-cli/reference/getmesh/_index.md

 ---
-title: "GetMesh"
+title: "getmesh"
 url: /getmesh-cli/reference/getmesh/
 ---

-GetMesh is an integration and lifecycle management CLI tool that ensures the use of supported and trusted versions of Istio.
+getmesh is an integration and lifecycle management CLI tool that ensures the use of supported and trusted versions of Istio.

 #### Options